Baked Falafel

 Bake for 20-25 minutes or until golden brown.
 Flip halfway through.

-Baked golden brown falafel on a baking sheet.
+Ten golden-brown falafel patties are arranged on a parchment-lined baking sheet.

 Nutritional Facts